Amstrad XT pages

 The ROM BIOS (ROS)

-The ROS in Amstrad XTs tends to be very compatible with the genuine IBM ROM BIOS.
-However, some XTs do provide additional functions using the "cassette" interrupt - INT 15h.
+The ROS in Amstrad XTs tends, for the most part, to be very compatible with the genuine IBM ROM BIOS.
+However, some systems do provide extra services, usually on the 'cassette' interrupt (INT 15h).

 PC1512